-Continued Coverage will be exactly the same medical Coverage you or your Dependent would have been entitled to if your employment or their Dependent status had not changed.
-Any future changes in the Benefits or cost of Coverage for the Plan also will apply to you.
-A Dependent Child you acquire as an Employee Actively at Work while Covered by these provisions will also be entitled to continue medical Coverage.
+Continued Coverage will be exactly the same medical Coverage you or your Dependent would have been entitled to if their Dependent status had not changed.
+Any future changes in the Benefits or cost of Coverage for the Plan also will apply.

-While you are a Participant in the medical Plan under COBRA, you have the right to change your coverage election:
+While you are a Participant in the medical Plan under COBRA, you have the right to change your coverage election during Annual Enrollment.